3. Lack of standards

 Case Study: Automobile Battery Company

-One of Very’s clients, Interstate Batteries, stocks its products in thousands of retail locations around the country.
+One of Very’s clients stocks its products in thousands of automotive retail locations around the country.

-However, these batteries only have a shelf life of 3 months before they need to be recharged, which presented a major challenge for the client.
-There was no way to know which batteries have been sold at which stores, and which batteries need to be replaced because they’re running low on juice.
+However, these products only have a shelf life of 3 months before they need to be recharged, which presented a major challenge for the client.
+There was no way to know which products have been sold at which stores, and which products need to be replaced because they’re running low on juice.

-As a result, the client found themselves overcompensating by always carrying more batteries than they needed.
-This meant that the client was wasting fuel and taking up space in the truck for each 50-pound battery that was being transported unnecessarily.
+As a result, the client found themselves overcompensating by always carrying more product than necessary.
+This meant that the client was wasting fuel and taking up space in the truck for each heavy item that was being transported unnecessarily.

 Overcoming IoT Manufacturing Challenges